osint-group/ichan11/README.md

 - Download altstore.io and install it in your iPhone or iPad
 - Download ipa file: https://zchan.app/download/iChan.ipa
-- Open altstore app and select that ipa to install it
+- Open altstore app and select that ipa to install

 2. Using my Apple Developer Certificate (no jailbreak required)